stanton26/AppDefense/labs/working-with-sddc-lab.md

 7. Click **Yes**  in the Convert to Template prompt

 You have completed this lab.
 Please continue to the API Lab which you can access from this [API Lab Link](https://vmc-field-team.github.io/labs/api-lab/)

+Please add comments below if you would like to give feedback on this lab.